Dump25/process-Explorer/README.md

-A program to display process details such as name, PID, number of threads, Parent process ID, modules, thread specifications, heap and termination capability to processes
+A program to display process details such as name, PID, number of threads, Parent process ID, modules, thread specifications, heap and termination capability to processes.